jadersonmarc/calculate-tax/README.md

 gem install json
 bundle install

-## Usag
+## Usage

 To use the stock tax calculator, follow these steps:

-1. run the project with comand  ruby app.rb
+1. run the project with command ruby: app.rb
 2. Ensure your transaction data is in the correct format.

 ## Tests

-1. Navigate to the tests project directory:
+1. Navigate to the tests project directory: cd code_challenge

-1. run the project with comand  for files tests rspec stock_tax_spec.rb rspec app_spec.rb rspec operation_spec.rb
+1. run the project tests
+cd tests
+rspec stock_tax_spec.rb
+rspec app_spec.rb
+rspec operation_spec.rb